YoonjungChoi/CMPE255_TEAM10/README.md

 [Paper](https://www.overleaf.com/read/gnxxgdkfggzs)

 ## Introduction
-Social Network Services have become not only an important sources of emergency information during disaster but also a medium for expressing immediate responses of warning, evacuation or rescue providing immediate assistance, assessing damage, continuing assistance and the immediate restoration or construction of infrastructure.
-As a result, predicting context of SNS is a crucial concern in our society.
+Social Network Services have become not only an important source of emergency information during disaster but also a medium for expressing immediate responses of warning, evacuation or rescue, providing immediate assistance, assessing damage, continuing assistance and the immediate restoration or construction of infrastructure.
+As a result, predicting the context of SNS is a crucial concern in our society.
 Also, more agencies want to monitor or track Twitter intelligently by using technologies.
-This paper can be utilized to track, monitor and predict disasters from content of SNS and would help making prediction model.
+This paper can be utilized to track, monitor and predict disasters from content of SNS and would help making prediction models.

-Twitter is one of the popular communication medium and people would start to annouce information via tweeter in disaster situation.
-This paper on Tweetter analysis is about prediction problem on whether a person's words are actually telling a disaster.
+Twitter is a popular communication medium and people would start to announce information via twitter in disaster situations.
+This paper on Twitter analysis is about prediction problems on whether a person's words are actually telling of a disaster.

 ![image](https://storage.googleapis.com/kaggle-media/competitions/tweet_screenshot.png)

-Here is example.
+Here is an example.
-If someone says that 'On plus side LOOK AT THE SKY LIST NIGHT IT WAS ABLAZE', We can understand it does not mean 'disaster' but it means metaphorically something.
-However, It is not clear to Machine.
+If someone says that 'On plus side LOOK AT THE SKY LAST NIGHT IT WAS ABLAZE', We can understand it does not mean 'disaster' but it means metaphorically something.
+However, It is not clear to the Machine.

 Thus, our TEAM10 will investigate what techniques are for NLP and explore them.

-Other submission of Kaggle used similar preprocessing but used single model or even in case of ensemble, it trained with the same data set.
+Other submissions of Kaggle used similar preprocessing and a single model or even in case of ensemble, it trained with the same data set.
-**However, we tried to find best combination of feature vectors and model and made custom voting classifier combined each combination, e.g. SVM with CountVectorizer, Decision Tree with Tf-Idf, Logistic Regression with CountVectorizer.**
+**However, we tried to find the best combination of feature vectors and model and made custom voting classifier combined each combination, e.g. SVM with CountVectorizer, Decision Tree with Tf-Idf, Logistic Regression with CountVectorizer.**

 ## Data set
 **Source**